2023 Reading List

 by Deirdre Purcell

-My thoughts: Part I was really wonderful and intriguing - a baby is the sole survivor of a flight from the US to Europe, and she washes ashore on a small island in Ireland landing, by fate, on the beach where a man who has just lost his baby daughter.
+My thoughts: Part I was really wonderful and intriguing - a baby is the sole survivor of a flight from the USA to Europe, and she washes ashore on a small island in Ireland landing, by fate, on the beach where a man who has just lost his baby daughter.
 She is raised as an Irish girl, never knowing her history, and blossoms into a beautiful young actress.
 This growing up section was a lovely read and laid the foundation for an intriguing discovery of her past.
 However part II turns into a weird incest love story where she ends up marrying her real long lost brother and, once a reporter helps her discover the truth of her past, she falls in love with her adoptive brother.
 It's all weird and to be honest, I skimmed part II and didn't enjoy it much.

 Found: picked up from the free book shelf at the Pars Tailor's Hostel in Barcelona, Spain in May 2022